-Approximately 40 million people in the United States get their drinking water supply from domestic wells.
+Approximately 23 million households in the United States get their drinking water supply from domestic wells.
 A study conducted by the United States Geological Survey (USGS) found that the data supports what can be noted anecdotally, which is that wells are much more common in sparsely inhabited rural areas.
 Because city water isn’t available in these rural locations, households rely on private wells for their water needs.

 If you’re buying a home that has a water well, inspecting the well will likely be a part of the purchasing process.
 It’s also important to regularly inspect your well in addition to your septic system if you have one.

 How much does a water well inspection cost, though?